-- Your doctor may not be able to see your entire bowel.
-This can happen if it isn’t empty or the colonoscope can’t be passed round a curve.
+- Your doctor might not be able to see your entire bowel.
+This can happen for lots of reasons – for example, your bowel may not be empty or may be blocked.
 If this happens, you may need to have another colonoscopy or other tests.

 - You may have a reaction to the sedation, which can affect your breathing or your heart.
-But you will be monitored throughout the procedure and given treatment if this develops.
+But you will be monitored throughout the procedure and given treatment if this happens.

-- The colonoscope and the other instruments used during the procedure may damage or tear your bowel.
-If this happens, you may need an operation to repair it.
+- The colonoscope and the other instruments your doctor uses during the procedure may damage or tear your bowel.
+This risk is higher if your doctor takes a biopsy or removes a polyp.
+But overall, it isn’t likely – it happens to about one person in every 1,200 who have a colonoscopy.
+If this does happen, you might need to have an operation to repair it.

-- You may have heavy bleeding if you have had biopsies or polyps removed.
+- You may have heavy bleeding if you have biopsies or polyps removed.

-Polyps are growths inside your bowel.
-They are quite common and usually don’t cause any problems.
-However, certain types of polyps can grow into cancers over time.
-If your doctor finds any polyps during your colonoscopy, he or she will probably remove them, or plan to remove them at a later date.
+Polyps are small, fleshy lumps that can develop in the lining of your bowel.
+They’re quite common and usually don’t cause any problems.
+But some types of polyp can grow into cancer over time.
+If your doctor finds any polyps during your colonoscopy, they’ll probably remove them or plan to remove them at a later date.

 Some polyps are attached to the side of your bowel on a stalk and look a bit like a mushroom.
 Others are flatter and have no stalk.
 You may have just one polyp, or several.

-Most polyps never cause any problems.
-However, there is a small chance that over time a type of polyp known as an adenoma will grow into a cancer.
+Most polyps don’t cause any problems.
+But there’s a small chance that over time a type of polyp called an adenoma will grow into a cancer.
 Most bowel cancers are thought to start as a polyp.
-So if your doctor finds any during your colonoscopy, they will want to remove them.
+So if your doctor finds any polyps during your colonoscopy, they’ll want to remove them.

 Once your polyp is removed it doesn’t usually come back.
-But because you may develop new polyps, you may be advised to have regular colonoscopies.
-How often you have these will depend on how many polyps you have had and when a polyp was last found.
+But you’re more likely to develop more polyps if you’ve had one, so you might need to have regular colonoscopies.
+How often you have these will depend on how many polyps you’ve had and when one was last found.

-Your doctor will ask you to eat low-fibre foods for two days before your colonoscopy.
-The day before the procedure you will need to only drink clear liquids.
+You should eat low-fibre foods for a couple of days before your colonoscopy, and just clear liquids the day before the procedure.
 This is to make sure your bowel is empty so that your doctor can see it clearly during the test.

-Your doctor will ask you not to eat any high-fibre foods for two days before your colonoscopy.
 High-fibre foods include most fruit and vegetables, wholemeal bread and pasta, brown rice, pulses and nuts.
-Instead, stick to low-fibre foods such as lean meat, fish, boiled potatoes without the skin on and white bread, pasta and rice.
-You’ll also need to drink clear fluids only.
+Instead, stick to low-fibre foods such as lean meat and fish, white bread, white pasta and rice, and cheese and eggs.
+You’ll also need to drink only clear fluids.
 This means fluids such as water, squash, clear soup, meat extract drinks, tea and coffee (without milk).

-Everyone is offered a test called faecal occult blood (FOB) testing.
-This checks for blood in your faeces (one of the possible signs of bowel cancer).
-You’ll be sent a testing kit and instructions on how to take a sample of faeces.
+The bowel cancer screening kit contains a faecal occult blood (FOB) test that can detect small amounts of blood in your faeces (poo).
+The FOB test doesn't diagnose bowel cancer – the results show if you need to have your bowel examined.
+You’ll be sent a testing kit and instructions on how to take a sample of poo.
 You send this to a laboratory and should usually get the results back within two weeks.

-Out of every 100 people who do the test, about 98 have a normal result.
-If you have an unclear or abnormal result, blood may have been found in your faeces.
-You’ll be offered more tests to find out what is causing this and one of these is a colonoscopy.
-Remember you may have blood in your faeces because of conditions other than cancer.
+If blood is found in your poo during screening, you’ll be offered more tests to find out what’s causing this and one of these is a colonoscopy.
+Remember, you may have blood in your faeces because of conditions other than cancer.

-In addition to standard screening, people in some parts of the country are now being offered bowel scope screening.
+As well as standard screening, people in some parts of the country are now being offered bowel scope screening.
 You have this, only once, at the age of 55.
-This test, called a flexible sigmoidoscopy, is quicker than a colonoscopy.
-It only examines the last part of your large bowel rather than all of it.
+This test, called a flexible sigmoidoscopy, looks at the lower part of your large bowel because that’s where most polyps are found.
+It only examines the last (lower) part of your large bowel.